allthingsclowd/K5_Angular_2_Example_Login/README.md

 # K5_Angular_2_Example_Login

+# Update - 23/03/2017 - Angular 2 and K5 CORS challenge resolved...by using a lightweight CORS PROXY Server

+See the cors_proxy_service.js for the solution.

 ## WARNING - This code is for debug use only and does not work at present!!!!!
 See Jason Watmore's original example for the working setup

 https://github.com/allthingsclowd/K5_Angular_2_Example_Login